hphilamore/teleoperated_robots/README.md

 [`ssh-keygen -R <IP_address>`]

-# Running a python program on the raspberry pi on boot
+# Setting up a program to run on boot on the raspberry pi on boot
 (https://stackoverflow.com/questions/67487273/raspberry-pi-4b-running-python-script-using-serial-at-boot)

-## Setting up a program to run on boot

 - Run: [`sudo crontab -e`]
 - Add this at the bottom of file that opens: